bluedragon1221/papa_stories/md/10_Dynamite_and_the_Old_Snag.md

 ---
 title: Dynamite and the Old Snag
+lesson: Don't trust your eyes. look upon the heart
 ---

 _I can't remember the precise time of this memory.
 My best guess is that